 Frequentist Model of Intervention on UHC Support

 Descriptive statistics are summarized in the table above.
 Hypothesis 1 was analyzed using a linear mixed model fitted to our support for UHC outcome measure.
-We did not observe a statistically significant linear main effect for our experimental intervention, t (410) = -1.55, p = .122.
+We did not observe a statistically significant linear main effect for our ‘active’ intervention, t (410) = -1.55, p = .122.
 We did observe a statistically significant linear main effect of time, t (410) = 6.09, p < .001.
 Support for UHC increased 1.903 points from pre-intervention to post-intervention.
 We also saw a statistically significant two-way interaction between the linear effect of time and condition, t(410) = -4.662 ,p < .001.
-In opposition of H1, as illustrated in the table of means below, the intervention condition reduces support for UHC as compared to our control condition.
-This was opposite to the effect we expected.
+In opposition of H1, as illustrated in the table of means below, the ‘active’ intervention reduces support for UHC as compared to our ‘passive’ intervention.